duylam/kms-techcon-2015-demo-setup-guideline/README.md

-The presentation slide can be found at *link here*
+The presentation is at [Slideshare](http://www.slideshare.net/duypl/advantages-of-cassandras-masterless-architecture)

 # Introduction